kalafut/brokenmold/content/blogs.md

 title: "Blogs"
 ---

-Blogs are great thing to write, regardless of whether anyone reads them.
+Blogs are great things to write, regardless of whether anyone reads them.
 They're the only diary I've ever even semi-regularly kept.
-I've always hosted my own blogs and feel strongly that entrusting your biography only to Twitter and/or Facebook is a risky idea.
+I've always hosted my own blogs and feel strongly that entrusting your autobiography only to Twitter and/or Facebook is a risky idea.

 A number of blogs have accumulated over the years.
 They're usually associated with some phase of my (our)